 So, what do all those knitting terms and words actually mean?
 Maybe you are looking at some knitting pattern instructions and scratching your head.

-Or maybe you've seen some pretty weird terms or words like frogging knitting or tinking and you just can't seem to wrap your head around what they could possibly mean.
-After all this is just knitting stuff.
+Or maybe you've seen some pretty weird terms, words like frogging knitting or tinking and you just can't seem to wrap your head around what they could possibly mean.

-Terms and phrases in knitting are like shorhand and it's a special language in a way.
+Terms and phrases in knitting are like shorthand and it's kind of like a special language .